apache/druid/docs/querying/sql.md

 ## UNION ALL

 The UNION ALL operator fuses multiple queries together.
 Druid SQL supports the UNION ALL operator in two situations: top-level and table-level, as described below.
-Queries that use UNION ALL in any other way will not execute.
+Queries that use UNION ALL in any other way will fail.

 ### Top-level